jones58/typespotting/README.md

 [] Research Javascript features
 [] Implement Javascript features

-Think about the fundamental elements of a game: user interaction, rules, win/lose conditions, and perhaps a scoring system.

 How will the user interact with your game? (for ex. mouse clicks, keyboard inputs, or a combination of both)

-What are the rules?

-What makes it challenging or engaging ?
-How does it get harder?

-Win / lose conditions and scoring system. timer maybe

-How does it remain fresh and engaging?
-Increasing complexity ...

 Lastly, find joy in the process!
 One of the most important aspects of this task is that you enjoy building and playing your game.
 We're excited to see what you come up with!

  ## Building

 DOM
-[] Use JavaScript to respond to user input
 [] use Javascript to update user interface
 [] be able to use time intervals in Javascript
 [] Use event listeners to respond to user input